|Login Register Site Map||Forgotten Password?|

 The Post Office Savings Bank

-IntroductionThis is a small assemblage of miscellanous material, originally written up (to the best of my recollection) for the Wessex Federation Roadshow, and then used as a demonstration for the GBPS displays section.
+IntroductionThis is a small assemblage of miscellaneous material, originally written up (to the best of my recollection) for the Wessex Federation Roadshow, and then used as a demonstration for the GBPS displays section.
 A 16 sheet selection from it won the GBPS Theo Jones Open Class Salver in 2018.

 The growth of the savings movement was related to the mass migration from the country to the towns during the Industrial Revolution -- the insecurities of employment meant that the working classes needed to be able to save money for poor times.
 The promotion of thrift was also a particular concern among Victorian social reformers, as it was held to inculcate virtues.